zxr123-is-dd/Project1forOpenGLLearning/README.md

 Notice:

-Add the assimp, I compile the sources myself, if there is any problem that you can't compile the sources, please do it yourself.
+Add the assimp, I compile the sources myself on windows, if there is any problem that you can't compile the sources, please do it yourself.

 assim github: https://github.com/assimp/assimp